 “Trusting the system”

-Bitcoin has come a long way since it was created in 2009, it's just a matter of looking at the price range and how it’s gone up since then.
+Bitcoin has come a long way since it was created in 2009; it's just a matter of looking at the price range and how it’s gone up since then.

-What Bitcoins doesn’t have is a 1 800 number to call if you want to make a claim, not even mention an address to talk to an executive.
+What Bitcoin doesn’t have is a 1 800 number to call if you want to make a claim, and not even mention an address to talk to an executive.
 Why is this important?
-Once you make a transaction in Bitcoins there is no going back from there you will not get your money returned.
+Once you make a transaction in bitcoins, there is no going back from there; you will not get your money returned.

-Hope you enjoyed it I’m Looking forward to reading your comments.
+Hope you enjoyed it!
+I’m looking forward to reading your comments.